matteoxpo/T09D15/README.md

 # Chapter III

+> **Attention!** All floating-point elements must be output in the format up to two decimal places separated by a space, unless the source code of the program provides for another option.

 ## Quest 1.
 Modules.

 Strangely enough, the computer took a long time to start up.
 You finally see the terminal loading and the following text: